 When a New York City-based nonprofit got the chance to bring on several new interns through a partner with business school connections, management was thrilled.
 Here was a way to get more staff—something they’d been wanting to do for years—without increasing budget!
 They ended up bringing on eight new interns in four months, almost doubling their headcount.

-But while the interns were smart, promising, soon-to-be-MBAs, the internship period turned out to be challenging on both sides.
-Managers simply took the old role descriptions they’d been yearning for and allocated them to the interns, regardless of the interns’ experience.
+While the interns were smart, promising, soon-to-be-MBAs, the internship period turned out to be challenging on both sides.
+Managers simply took the old role descriptions they’d been yearning to fill and allocated them to the interns, regardless of experience.

 Not unexpectedly, it didn’t work.
-The interns left the internship disappointed, the staff was frustrated and confused, and the partner was left very hesitant to make such a connection again.
+The interns left the internship disappointed, the staff was frustrated and confused, and the well-connected partner was very hesitant to make such a connection again.